Love Your Gut Microbiome

 Bacterial strains bifodbacterium breve and lactobacillus have been found to confer resilience against stress and depression.

-Inversely our brain and our thoughts can impact the gut microbiome.
-Gut feelings of butterflies when anxious or knots when sad, fearful or angry show how intimately the gut and brain are connected.
+Inversely our brain and thoughts can impact the gut microbiome.
+Gut feelings of butterflies show how intimately the gut and brain are connected.
 Stress is directly related to stomach and intestinal issues like reflux, abdominal cramps, diarrhoea and constipation.

-Stress-filled thoughts and emotions can trigger the chemical messenger, cortisol, which draws blood flow away from the digestive system to muscles for fight or flight.
+Stress-filled thoughts and emotions can trigger the chemical messenger, cortisol.
 Just like facing a physical tiger would initiate the stress response, emotional "tigers" of sadness, fear, anger etc, also trigger stress with big consequences for gut microbiome health.

 The comprehensive panel also shows immune and digestive markers from a stool sample